 When you list your friend as a reference, make sure you provide them with a clear picture of your qualifications and experience.
 Ask them to focus on your skills and accomplishments rather than your personal relationship.
 This will help potential employers see you as a qualified candidate rather than just someone with connections.

-Problem #4: You’re not sure how to list your friend as a reference on your resume.
+Problem #4: You’re not sure how to list your friend as a personal reference on your resume.

 Solution: Include their name and contact information in your references section.